graffiti-garden/chat-lab/README.md

 ## Creating and Modifying Data

 To add data to the Graffiti server, all you need to do is call `$gf.post` on the base JSON object want to add.
-The `actor`, `id`, `published`, and `updated` fields are added automatically, but you need to manually specifify the context(s) that you would like the data to appear in.
+The `actor`, `id`, `published`, and `updated` fields are added automatically, but you need to manually specify the context(s) that you would like the data to appear in.
 See the `sendMessage` method in the source code.

 To edit data you can simply modify the object and it will sync with the server.
 See the `saveEditMessage` method in the source code.

-To delete a message you need to call `$gf.post` on it.
+To delete a message you need to call `$gf.remove` on it.
 Be careful this can't be undone!
 Make sure to protect your users from accidental deletion.
 See the `removeMessage` method in the source code.

 **Note that you can only modify and delete your own data**.
-To "Like" an object you could create a [Like activities](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-like) that references that object's `id`.
+To "Like" an object you could create a [Like activities](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-like) that references the `id` of the object you are liking.
+Similarly, to delete someone else's message you could create a [Flag activies](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-flag) that references the `id` of the object you are trying to delete.
+Your interface can then react appropriately, either by displaying a like, or removing the message from your display.

 ## Private Messaging

 To create a private message, you need to add a [`bto`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-bto) or [`bcc`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-bcc) property to the object.
 These properties must have values that are arrays of Graffiti Actor URIs, corresponding to the user's that you want to be able to view the private message.
+See the `sendMessage` method in the source code.

 If either `bto` or `bcc` is not included, the object is public, if one or both fields are empty arrays, the object can only be seen by it's creator.
 You can use objects with empty arrays, `bto: []`, to store interoperable application state.
 For example, to mark which messages the user has read or to keep track of the last chat they had open.